NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Rock music has a strong foothold in North America.

 **Recommendation:**
-Focus Rock merchandise, marketing, and tour plans in the USA and Canada.
+- Focus Rock merchandise, marketing, and tour plans in the USA and Canada.

-Conduct audience development campaigns in countries with lower engagement.
+- Conduct audience development campaigns in countries with lower engagement.

-**TOP ARTIST WITH THE MOST ROCK GENRE**
+**TOP ARTIST WITH THE MOST ROCK GENRE?**
 Information about Artrist information to support in decision making when it comes to inviting roct artist to an event or inventory purpose.

 ![Top Artist with the Most Rock Genre](Assets/Image/Top_Rock_Genre_Artist.png)